paulgeorge35/planical/README.md

 cp .env.example .env.local
 ```

-3. Create a supabase project and update the API key, Project key and database URL:
+3. Create a supabase project and update the API key, Project key and database URL.

 4. Start the development server: